 Other early disciples of Jesus whose writings appear in the Bible also advocated a universalist understanding of the Gospel.
 St. John the Apostle was a notable example.
 He made the striking statment that “God is love” (1 John 4:8,16) and frequently wrote of the importance of Christians showing love to everyone as brothers and sisters.
-In the Book of Revelation, believed to be written by John or one of his students, we read a glorious prophecy that at the end of the ages, nobody will be dead or in a state of suffering anymore, because God is making all things new (Rev. 21:3-5).

 The Patristic Era